 - Offing the Offspring: Kyknos in Dark Avengers: Ares #3.

-- Power is Sexy: Played for laughs when Ares joins the Mighty Avengers.
+- Power Is Sexy: Played for laughs when Ares joins the Mighty Avengers.
 A particularly good example is when the high-ranking Black Widow starts barking orders on the Helicarrier, as Ares can be seen in the background with a heart above his head and a smirk on his face.

 - Retired Badass: Ares at the start of his limited series.
 Leaving Olympus behind after being rejected by his fellow gods, Ares's life becomes a cycle of parent-teacher meetings, video games, and carpentry.
+Averted once he is forced back into action.

 - Riding the Bomb: Ares has a habit of riding objects into battle.
 During the Mighty Avengers' assault on Latveria, Ares rides a Quinjet right into the side of Castle Doom.